Use your keyboard arrow keys to navigate

 • Computer Basics

-People that responded to the Library Event surveys were asked a selection of demographic questions, to help the library learn their event attendee characteristics.
-This enables results to be filtered by demographic to see how different groups attend different events and programs.
+People who responded to the City Library's event surveys were asked a series of demographic questions, to help the library learn more about the audience groups that engage with their programs.
 Respondents were asked to provide their age, gender, and identity.

-The following charts show the proportion of Library Events survey responses captured for each of the age, gender, and identity demographic questions.
+The following charts show the proportion of City Library events survey responses captured for each of the age, gender, and identity demographic questions.

 Loading...